 If you want to include information about a particular ad server not documented here, create a PR in our Github repo.

 Google Ad Manager (GAM) is currently the most-used ad server.
-Google is beta testing header bidding support in yield groups, a technology to help publishers manage external integrations.
-Because header bidding often involved the creation of hundreds or even thousands of line items, yield groups could be a useful option.
-Here are some things to consider when deciding whether to use GAM yield groups with Prebid:
+Google has header bidding support in a feature called Header Bidding Trafficking, a technology to help publishers manage external integrations.
+Because header bidding often involved the creation of hundreds or even thousands of line items, this feature could be a useful option.
+Here are some things to consider when deciding whether to use it with Prebid:

 For step-by-step instructions on using GAM, see the Google Ad Manager Step by Step.